openownership/data-standard/docs/about/index.rst

 Collecting, storing, and making beneficial ownership information available as `structured and interoperable data <https://www.openownership.org/en/principles/structured-data/>`__ improves its functionality.
 It reduces the cost of producing, using, and maintaining the information, and has a greater chance of meeting beneficial ownership transparency policy goals such as exposing transnational networks of illicit financial flows or supporting effective and timely due diligence.

-BODS enables beneficial ownership transparency by providing a conceptual and practical framework for collecting and publishing beneficial ownership data, resulting in data that is interoperable and of higher quality.
+BODS enables beneficial ownership transparency by providing a conceptual and practical framework for collecting and publishing beneficial ownership data, resulting in data that is interoperable and high quality.

 BODS is developed by `Open Ownership <https://www.openownership.org/>`__, a non-profit organisation focused on beneficial ownership transparency, in partnership with `Open Data Services <https://opendataservices.coop/>`__.